samd-systems/palo-alto-labs/Incident-SSL-Forward-Proxy-Scope-Failure-on-Palo-Alto-NGFW/README.md

 ## Impact

-A user connected to the guest network was unable to access external HTTPS websites, preventing normal web browsing from the affected device.
+Web access from the guest network was unavailable due to TLS certificate validation failures, preventing the affected device from establishing HTTPS sessions.

 ## Symptoms Observed